-Internet or Web sources include web sites of businesses, organizations, government agencies, universities and individuals.
+Internet sources include web sites of businesses, organizations, government agencies, universities and individuals.

-Most Internet or Web sites are publicly accessible for free.
+Most web sites are publicly accessible for free.
 Access to copyrighted information, however, may still be limited or available via subscription only.
-Many sites also provide access to quality information.
-Unfortunately, quality sites reside right alongside total rubbish.
+Many sites also provide access to quality information; while many sites contain misleading or false information.
 Web sites are inexpensive to create and may have been created by anyone with any level of expertise.